CompuCell3D/CompuCell3DDevelopersManual/docs/potts.rst

 		EnergyFunctionCalculator * energyCalculator;

 		BasicClassGroupFactory cellFactoryGroup; 	//creates aggregate of objects associated with cell
-														//DOES NOT creat group of cells (as a name might suggest)

 		/// An array of energy functions to be evaluated to determine energy costs. std::vector<EnergyFunction *> energyFunctions;